inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

   image: your/invenio-image
 ```

 The next step is the installation itself, with your own configuration in the `values.yaml`.
-If you added the repository you can install it by using the chart name and the desired version:
+If you added the repository, you can install it by using the chart name and the desired version:

 ``` console
 $ helm install -f values.yaml invenio helm-invenio/invenio --version 0.2.0